 Adventure is dirty business.
 With piles of gear comes the need for novel ways to store, stow and transport gear that may be clean, but will soon become filthy; dry […]

 Three years ago I first laid eyes on a Kindred snowboard in a local sporting goods consignment store.
-The top sheet depicted a saw tooth mountain using wood veneer and […]
+The top sheet depicted a sawtooth mountain using wood veneer, and taped […]

 Though Comox Lake is a short drive from Cumberland’s west end, past the Chinese town site and a quaint collection of waterside cabins, it’s arguably best witnessed when stumbled upon […]